robrwo/MooX-Const/README.md

 This allows you to set the attribute _once_.
 The value is coerced into a constant, and cannot be changed again.

+# ROADMAP

+Support for Perl versions earlier than 5.10 will be removed sometime in 2019.

 # SEE ALSO

 [Moo](https://metacpan.org/pod/Moo)